D3Brooksster/reactlyve-backend/README.md

 *   **Messaging System:**
     *   Send text messages.
     *   Upload and send image and video messages (stored on Cloudinary).
-    *   Shareable message links (with optional passcode protection).
+    *   Shareable message links protected by passcodes that can be verified.
     *   Video reactions to messages.
-    *   Text replies to messages/reactions.
+    *   Text replies to messages and reactions.
 *   **Admin Panel:**
     *   View all registered users.
     *   Update user roles.